matrix-construct/construct/ircd/README.md

 ##### Dependency Isolation

-Compilation units are primarily oriented around the inclusion of a specific dependency which is not involved in the [ircd.h include group](../include/ircd#what-to-include).
+Compilation units are primarily divided around the inclusion of a specific header or third-party dependency which is not involved in the [ircd.h include group](../include/ircd#what-to-include).
+Second to that, units tend to be divided by namespace and the subsystem they're implementing.
+Units can further be divided if they become unwieldy, but we bias toward large aggregate units.
+Within these large units, there are divisions which group the definitions by the `include/ircd/` header which declares them.

-For example, the `magic.cc` unit was created to include `<magic.h>` internally and then provide definitions to our own interfaces in `ircd.h`.
-We don't include `<magic.h>` from `ircd.h` nor do we include it from any other compilation unit.
-This simply isolates `libmagic` as a dependency.
+We do not included third-party headers in our own [headers](../include/ircd) which are included by others.
+A developer of an `ircd::` interface can choose to either forward declare third-party symbols in our headers, or wrap more complicated functionality.